ginomeee/geely/README.md

 [ ] Android Screen mirroring guide with Screen2Auto / alternative

+[ ] Mention the use of Wi-Fi Launcher

 Feel free to suggest other parts of the guide by sending me a message.